G-EDM/G-RBLevo/documentation.md

         ADC value treshhold.
 Count low readings only if the ADC value is above this.
 Helps to ignore noise etc.

     # High count at
-        Defines waht motion plan is interpreted as a high plan
+        Defines what motion plan is interpreted as a high plan

 # Page 8

     # DPM settings if RX/TX is used

-    Turn it on/off and change voltage current via UI.
+    Turn it on/off and change voltage or current via UI.

 # Page 9